swenske/gotochanger/README.md

 ## Scope and limitations

-gotochanger is a userspace simulation: it does **not** create real kernel SCSI generic devices (`/dev/sg*`, `/dev/nst*`).
-Bareos (and any tool driven through `gotochanger-changer`/the REST API) never needs one — Bareos calls a "Changer Command" script and reads/writes plain files, exactly as with `disk-changer.in`.
-A future phase could expose true kernel SCSI devices via `target_core_user` (TCMU)/LIO, backed by this same daemon, for tools that insist on talking to a real SCSI medium changer/tape device; that is intentionally out of scope for this initial version given the root privileges, kernel module and custom SSC/SMC command emulation it would require.
+gotochanger's default mode is a userspace simulation: it does not create real kernel SCSI generic devices, and no root or kernel modules are required.
+Bareos (and any tool driven through `gotochanger-changer`/the REST API) never needs one in this mode — Bareos calls a "Changer Command" script and reads/writes plain files, exactly as with `disk-changer.in`.
+The optional `gotochanger-kernel` package (see "Kernel mode: real SCSI devices" above) does expose true kernel SCSI devices via TCMU/LIO, backed by this same daemon, for tools that insist on talking to a real SCSI medium changer/tape device — it requires root, the `target_core_user` kernel module, and is off by default.

-**Drive bandwidth throttling is not implemented.** A loaded drive is a symlink at the configured device path; Bareos writes directly to that file and gotochanger never sees the byte stream, so there's nothing to throttle without a real interception layer (FUSE, or the same TCMU/LIO kernel-device work described above).
-Revisit alongside kernel-device support if this is ever needed.
+**Drive bandwidth throttling only applies in kernel mode.** In the default userspace/file mode, a loaded drive is a symlink at the configured device path; Bareos writes directly to that file and gotochangerd never sees the byte stream, so there's nothing to throttle.
+In kernel mode, `gotochanger- tcmud` sits directly in the SCSI I/O path and does throttle reads/writes to the assigned drive type's configured native speed.